Shanxi Airlines

-Shanxi Airlines was an airline based in Taiyuan in the People's Republic of China.
+Shan Xi Airlines was an airline based in Taiyuan in the People's Republic of China.
 It operated scheduled domestic passenger services.
-In Nov 29, 2007, it merged with China Xinhua Airlines and Chang An Airlines to form Grand China Air, a subsidiary of Hainan Airlines.
+On 29 November 2007, it merged with China Xinhua Airlines and Chang An Airlines to form Grand China Air, a subsidiary of Hainan Airlines.

 History

 The airline was established in 1988 and started operations on 6 July 2001.
 Hainan Airlines owned a 92.51% stake in Shanxi Airlines, acquired in a deal approved by state authorities as part of China's airline consolidation.
 Hainan merged the airline into Hainan Airlines in 2009.

 Fleet

-The Shanxi Airlines fleet consisted of the following aircraft (at February 2006):
+As of February 2006, the Shan Xi Airlines fleet consisted of the following aircraft: